DASD Utilization Analysis

 Response Times - This shows different aspects of how the devices are functioning.

-When Response times do not equal Service times, there is queueing.
+When Response times do not equal Service times, there is queueing (queue time should be zero).

 High Response/Service times can show a dysfunctional/overworked device,